 This excerpt is copyrighted material, please do not use or copy without written permission from Nitartha Publications.

-Mind & Its World IV course.
+This excerpt is from our sourcebook we use for the Mind & Its World IV course.
 This course is an extensive exposition of the Sautrantika philosophical tradition, based on the expanded version of The Gateway that Reveals the Philosophical Traditions to Fresh Minds root text.

 PRESENTATION OF THE BASIS I (Part 1 of 2)